Creativity is a fundamental aspect of being human. It's our birthright. And it's for all of us.

 Page 222

 Instead of sinking into the pain of heartbreak or the stress of being laid off or the grief of loss, if practicing detachment the response might be: I wasn't expecting that plot twist.
 I wonder what's going to happen to our hero next.
+There's always a next scene, and that next scene may be one of great beauty and fulfillment.
+The hard times were the required setup to allow these new possibilities to come into being.

 Page 226